-When bringing a pet to Spain, it’s important to check the latest regulations and ensure you have paperwork that adheres to Spainish rules and those in any countries you’ll pass through on your way.
+When bringing a pet to Spain, it’s important to check the latest regulations and ensure you have paperwork that adheres to Spainish rules.

 Bringing a pet to Spain: immigration rules